Balochistan Govt Constructs 2647 Km Roads - UrduPoint

 The provincial government has initiated the construction work on 550 new road projects.
 A sum of Rs 20 billion has been earmarked during financial year 2021-22 for completing these projects with the focus to provide best communication facility to the masses.

-The government has constructed Turbat to Pasni road at the cost of Rs 1,000 million to have access to main road, an official of Balochistan government told APP on Friday.
+The government has constructed Turbat to Pasni road at the cost of Rs 1,000 million to have access to main road, an official of Balochistan government told APP.

 Yet another project namely Sansila to Dera Bugti road has been completed at the cost of Rs 1,000 million.